 The VLTI delay lines are based on a cat's eye optical design featuring a variable curvature mirror (VCM) at its center.
 The aim of the VCM is to perform a pupil transfer to a desired location, whatever the delay line position.
 In the case of MIDI, the optimal pupil position is the "cold stop" that is located inside the cryostat after the shutter.
 The advantages of transferring the pupil are:

-- An optimized field of view (1.6 to 5 arcsec with the ATs).
+- An optimized field of view (For precise parameters see the VLTI manual).
 Fringes can be obtained from any target within the FOV. - A reduction of the thermal background related to VLTI optics.